frankMusacchia/Annocript/GUIDE/INTRO.md

   - ftp://ftp.expasy.org/databases/enzyme/enzyme.dat
   - http://www.uniprot.org/docs/pathway.txt

-- A final heuristic, based on the integration of all the results, makes Annocript capable to also identify bona-fide noncoding transcripts.
+- Portrait measures the probability that a sequence is coding or non-coding and its score, together with a final heuristic, based on the integration of all the results, makes Annocript capable to also identify bona-fide noncoding transcripts.

 - An HTML page is generated containing summary plots and descriptive statistics of a given transcriptome.
 GFF3 outputs allow the integration of the annotations in genome browsers and easy file exchange trough current standard formats and a GFF database permits to rapidly access results using bioinformatics API such as BIOPERL.